Power Outages Caused by Squirrels, and 4 Other Fascinating Maps

 It’s amazing to see how much variation there is from state to state, and some instances in this list are downright shocking – you can drink a beer behind the wheel in Mississippi, for example!
 Dive in and let me know anything you think stands out.

-Chrono Atlas: Collection of Interactive Maps from History
+Chrono Atlas: Collection of Interactive Maps from History (no longer available)

 I’ve outlined fascinating history education resources for this column more than once , and I’ll probably do it again.
 My favorite thing to find are interactive maps, though, because it makes history feel so real.
 Chrono Atlas is a relatively small collection of maps you can use to see things like the Roman Empire at its peak.